awersli99/disGo-checker/README.md

-# DisGo Checker
+# disGo checker

-DisGo Checker is a command line tool for checking the validity of discord tokens.
+DisGo Checker is a command line tool written in Go that is used to check the validity of discord tokens.

 ## Installation